SidVerson/shadcn-vue-phone-input/README.md

 ## Why

 I needed a phone input component for a project.
-I looked around for any phone input components that used Shadcn's design system, but I fond only [Shadcn Phone Input](https://shadcn-phone-input.vercel.app/).
-So, I decided to this for vue myself, granted access from creator, created [base-vue-phone-input](https://www.npmjs.com/package/base-vue-phone-input?activeTab=readme) for customizable vue phone inputs.
+I looked around for any phone input components that used Shadcn's design system, but I found only [Shadcn Phone Input](https://shadcn-phone-input.vercel.app/).
+So, I decided to do this for vue myself, granted access from creator, created [base-vue-phone-input](https://www.npmjs.com/package/base-vue-phone-input?activeTab=readme) for customizable vue phone inputs.
 Hope you find it useful!

 ## Usage